MichaelObasa/MichaelObasa/README.md

 Since transitioning into DevOps, I’ve built projects across Azure and AWS, worked with IaC (Terraform, Bicep), and deployed containers using Docker and Kubernetes.
 I’ve written CI/CD pipelines, automated app and infrastructure deployments, and recently completed a multi-cloud project deploying Kubernetes clusters to both AWS and Azure using Terraform and GitHub Actions.

 On the side, I’m also building [Indexr](https://indexr.lovable.app) a decentralized crypto index fund platform where I'm applying my DevOps, blockchain and cloud skills to Web3 infrastructure and smart contract deployment.
+Think Vanguard for Crypto.

 I'm passionate about using technology to make life easier for users, teams and organizations.
 Always learning, always building.